In order to run a model on GPU, three main changes are required:

 Note: You do not need to change the device type for the output tensors as we want them to be on the CPU for subsequent use in Fortran.

-as the GPU device to be targeted.
-This argument is optional and will default to device
+In the case of having multiple GPU devices, as well as setting the device type for any input tensors and models, you should also specify their device index as the GPU device to be targeted.
+This argument is optional and will default to device index 0 if unset.

 device_index = 2